boazsegev/plezi-website/templates/guides/basics.html.md

-# A little about Plezi
+# Getting started with Plezi

 Here we will explore a bit about starting up with Plezi.